 Taking a year off or less can also cost money.
 The process involves organizing and preparing, especially if one plans to go abroad for a short break.
 There will be fees for the travel costs, living expenses, visa permits, insurance, and internet costs.

-The much-needed break can be too distracting that students might not feel like going back to school after a semester or two.
+The much-needed break can be so distracting that students might not feel like going back to school after a semester or two.

 Those who work during the gap year may find that the experience and skills they gained are not the kinds they were hoping for.